Abh1shekB1sht/Password-Generator/README.md

 ## About Project
 The project consist of a basic passowrd generator, which some added features (optional)

-- [Can generate password according to the provided length]
+- Can generate password according to the provided length
+- Also contain a reset button
+- Click-to-Copy feature

 ## About Scrimba